Trying to eat vegan but can’t curb your cheese addiction? Here’s how to give up cheese

 3. Replace cheese with something else

-Think about the dishes you typically enjoy with cheese and the attributes that make them particularly tasty.
+Think about the dishes you typically enjoy with cheese and the attributes that make it particularly tasty.
 Is it the gooey texture of melted cheese?
 Or is it the thick, creamy quality it gives to a dish?
-You can recreate your favorite cheesy qualities with alternative foods that still hit the spot.
+You can recreate your favourite cheesy qualities with alternative foods that still hit the spot.

 Consider which meals or snacks it would be easy to remove cheese from and start experimenting with those.
 Then work your way up to replacing the foods you feel you can’t live without.